machinescream/worker_manager/README.md

+Sure, I can help with that.
+Here's the updated README including a new section for the `executeGentle` function:

 # Worker Manager

 Worker Manager is a powerful and easy-to-use library that helps you efficiently manage CPU-intensive tasks in your Flutter applications.
 It offers several advantages over traditional async programming or the built-in compute method.